 Several decades ago when we had ample domestic production and competition, tariffs gave domestic companies a chance to compete against foreign competitors that operated in countries that did not have the same standards (labor, environmental, etc.) that we have in the U.S.

-But today, broad tariffs are an outdated tool due to heavy market concentration.
+But with today’s heavy market concentration, broad tariffs are an outdated tool.
 After 40 years of a lack of antitrust enforcement, almost every sector in the food and agriculture system has become highly concentrated, and, as a result, the U.S. faces a severe lack of domestic production in food and agriculture.
 What little domestic production we do have is so concentrated in the hands of a few companies that there is no competition.

 With few domestic alternatives to turn to, the U.S. buyer either has to lower its profit margin or pass the cost onto the consumer when it imports goods.
 Either way, a U.S. business or U.S. consumer is harmed by broad tariffs on imported goods.